herebefrogs/2021-space-opera/README.md

-Inkspace
+2021: a Space Odyssey
 ========

-My game entry for JS13K Games 2021on the theme "Space", and 2D demake of Nintendo Switch's Splatoon 2.
+My game entry for JS13K Games 2021on the theme "Space".

 Getting Started
 ---------------